AdguardTeam/RulesEditor/README.md

 This project provides a convenient text editor with support for filter rule syntaxes.
 It's built upon the [AdGuard VSCode extension](https://github.com/AdguardTeam/VscodeAdblockSyntax), [CodeMirror 5](https://codemirror.net/5/), and [codemirror-textmate](https://github.com/zikaari/codemirror-textmate).
 Since JavaScript does not support all RegExp capabilities (such as lookbehind) that are utilized within tmLanguage, this project leverages WebAssembly [onigasm](https://github.com/zikaari/onigasm) - a port of the Oniguruma regex library, via codemirror-textmate.

-Additionally, it provides tokenizers for splitting a filter rule into tokenized parts, which aids in highlighting individual segments of a single rule.
+Additionally, it provides tokenizers for splitting a filter rule into tokenized parts, which aids in highlighting individual segments of a single rule and RulesBuilder class that can help users to create simple rules.

 ## Installation
 ```sh